Mahsa Amini

 Activist Type

 Iran Human Rights reported that by the beginning of November 2022, at least 304 people had been killed by security forces attacking protests across the country, involving tear gas and live rounds, making the protests the deadliest since the 2019–2020 protests that resulted in more than 1,500 fatalities.
-Iran’s Attorney General has indicated that the law requiring women to wear a hijab in public is under review, although changes have been made as of the time of this posting.
+Iran’s attorney general indicated that the law requiring women to wear a hijab in public is under review, though, recent reports of violence and a potential new bill slated to impose even stricter punishments suggest otherwise.

 Artwork by